shoyo/acoustic-keylogger/README.md

 * Spin up the database and development environment with `$ docker-compose up`.

-This should open up the database for connections and allow __http:// localhost:8888__ to access the Jupyter notebook.
+This should open up the database for connections and connect __http://localhost:8888__ to the Jupyter notebook.

 ### Option 2 - No Docker
 In exchange for containerization and seamless setup, Docker requires more overhead memory and comes with little quirks in the development environment with the current setup (like having to manually open the Jupyter notebook).
 I find that a lot of times using Docker for small tweaks is a bit overkill, so I'm leaving this option here.

 * Install Python version 3.6.
 To downgrade from Python 3.7+ without overriding your current version, I recommend installing conda (https://www.anaconda.com/